 His fiery, melodic guitar work provided the explosive sound behind one of hard rock's biggest global anthems, 'The Final Countdown'.

-John Norum is the quiet force whose guitar defined the sound of Europe.
-Born in Norway and raised in Sweden, he co-founded the band Force, which would later morph into Europe, with vocalist Joey Tempest.
-His style, a potent blend of bluesy feel and hard rock aggression, was the perfect foil for Tempest's soaring vocals.
-Norum's playing on the 1986 mega-hit 'The Final Countdown'—particularly that iconic, harmonized opening riff—etched the song into rock history.
-Surprisingly, at the peak of the band's fame, he left in 1987, uneasy with the glossy pop direction and intense spotlight.
-He embarked on a respected solo career, releasing albums that leaned into a grittier, more traditional hard rock and heavy metal sound, and played with acts like Dokken.
-The call of the original lineup proved strong, however, and he rejoined Europe in 1999 for a reunion that has lasted decades, seeing the band shed its '80s pop-metal skin and mature into a respected, blues-based rock act.
+John Norum co-founded the band Force, later Europe, with vocalist Joey Tempest in Sweden.
+His playing on the 1986 hit 'The Final Countdown'—particularly the harmonized opening riff—etched the song into rock history.
+Norum's style blended bluesy feel with hard rock aggression, the perfect foil for Tempest's soaring vocals.
+At the peak of the band's fame, he left in 1987, uneasy with the glossy pop direction and intense spotlight.
+He embarked on a respected solo career, releasing albums that leaned into a grittier, traditional hard rock and heavy metal sound, and played with acts like Dokken.
+He rejoined Europe in 1999 for a reunion that has lasted decades, seeing the band shed its '80s pop-metal skin and mature into a blues-based rock act.
 Norum's journey is one of an artist who stayed true to his guitar-hero roots, even when walking away from superstardom.

 1946–1964